 Lest We Forget

-Today in Australia before the break of dawn, tens of thousands gathered to remember one of our darkest battles.
-By the flicker of candles many honoured the ultimate sacrifice made by our diggers on the shores of Gallipoli 100 years ago.
+Lest We Forget the landing of Gallipoli.
+On 25th April in Australia before the break of dawn, tens of thousands gather to remember one of our darkest battles.
+By the flicker of candles many honour the ultimate sacrifice made by our diggers on the shores of Gallipoli over 100 years ago.
 Through their selfless service, devotion to duty and fighting for all that is fair, the conflict was ended, our freedom won and the Anzac legend was born.

 One of those legends was my Grandfather, Leslie Houston Turner who served in both World War I and World War II.
 Previously a Railway Fireman he enlisted as a young 20 year old on 10th September 1914.
 He joined the 12th Battalion as a Private within three weeks of the declaration of war.
 Two months later on 2nd November his Battalion embarked from Fremantle, Western Australia on board A7 Medic, bound for Egypt, arriving 2nd December.
 He ‘celebrated’ his 21st birthday in Egypt, away from friends and family members and after a training period in the desert the Battalion was committed to the Gallipoli Campaign.